 An introduction to the nature of psychopathology in adults and an in-depth study of the major diagnostic categories.
 Issues that arise in the definition of psychopathology in adults will be explored, followed by an explication of several approaches to clinical diagnosis of psychopathological syndromes and instruction in their use.
 Clinical syndromes will be studied by focusing on their major symptoms, courses and prognoses.
 In addition, current understanding of the disorder's etiology and phenomenology will be discussed, using biological, psychodynamic and social/cultural frameworks.
 The impact of multicultural factors upon diagnosis and the clinical presentation of the various syndromes will be considered.
-Prerequisite: PSY 4710.
+Prerequisite: PSY 4770 and PSY 4775.

-PSY 4700, 4710 Mental Health Field Placement and Seminar I, II 5, 5 s.h.
+PSY 4760, 4770 Mental Health Field Placement I,II 2, 2 s.h.

-An 8-hour-per-week intensive field placement experiences in a clinical setting, to develop students' clinical interaction skills and prepare them for jobs in the mental health field.
-Includes a weekly, three-hour seminar which augments supervision provided at the placement sites and provides additional support for students: developing the ability to understand clinical and material, documenting interactions, presenting clinical observations, and preparing case reports and assessments.
-Prerequisites: PSY 4700 requires PSY 3720 pre- or co-requisite and permission of the instructor.
-PSY 4710 requires PSY 4700.
+An intensive field placement experience in a clinical setting to develop students' clinical interaction skills and prepare them for jobs in the mental health field.
+Students will develop the ability to understand clinical material, document interactions, and prepare case reports and assessments.
+PSY 4760: Pre- or co-requisite PSY 3720; Corequisite: PSY 4765; and permission of the instructor.
+PSY 4770: Prerequisites: PSY 4760 and PSY 4765; Corequisite: PSY 4775.